 FREQUENTLY ASKED QUESTIONS

 Steading 5 is located on the southern outskirts of Newtonmore and within easy reach of shops, cafes and restaurants.
 There are cafes and restaurants within 5-15 minute walking distance.
-A post office and various community shops are located in the Main Street and there is a small general grocery shop 5 minutes’ walk away located in the petrol station.
-A larger supermarket is only 1 mile away, on Main Street, stocking a greater range of products.
-It is possible to hire a bike, buy a tweed suit or order a takeaway meal all within 15 minutes walk.
+A post office and community shops are located in the Main Street and there is a small general grocery shop 5 minutes’ walk away located in the petrol station plus a larger supermarket 1 mile away, stocking a much larger range of products.

-There are many popular landmarks and visitor attractions in Newtonmore and within a 15 mile radius.
-Within the village of Newtonmore there are two award-winning museums; the Clan MacPherson and the Highland Folk Museum, both within walking distance.
-The Highland Wildlife Park and the Loch Insh Watersports centre are a little further away but both are a short drive away.
+There are many popular landmarks and visitor attractions in Newtonmore and within a 15 radius.
+Within the village of Newtonmore there are 2 award winning museums; the Clan MacPherson and the Highland Folk Museum, both within walking distance.
+The Highland Wildlife Park and the Loch Insh Watersports centre are within 8 miles of Steading 5.
 Many of our guests also love to be able to search for the painted Wildcats hidden in and around the village.

 Steading 5 is located 14 miles south of Aviemore.
-Aviemore can be easily accessed by car using the main A9 trunk road, using the local train service from Newtonmore or via a bus
+Easy access to Aviemore by car using the main A9 trunk road, using the local train service from Newtonmore or a bus available from Newtonmore.

 Yes there is a dedicated parking space for Steading 5 and additional parking elsewhere in the shared car park.

-The price of your holiday will depend on the length of your stay and the time of year selected for your holiday.
-Prices are available via our booking page or by contacting us.
+The price of your holiday will depend on the length of stay and the time of year selected for your holiday.
+Prices are available via our booking page on or by contacting us directly.

-Newtonmore is very popular with families who come to enjoy the local area and family visitor attractions such as Landmark Forestry Theme Park (Carrbridge), Highland Wildlife Park (Kincraig), where you can see polar bears, tigers, camels, snow leopards and Scottish Wildcats.
-There are also various water sports and adventure activities in and around Aviemore.
-The Highland Folk Museum (a living museum) in Newtonmore is especially popular with families for its interactive examples of Highland life.
+Newtonmore is very popular with families who come to enjoy the local area and family visitor attractions such as Landmark Forestry Theme Park, Highland Wildlife Park to visit the polar bears, plus various water sports and adventure activities in and around Aviemore.
+The Highland Folk Museum in Newtonmore is especially popular with families for its interactive examples of Highland life in this living museum.

-The Wildcat Trail which circles Newtonmore is a varied walk for all ages and abilities, with several places to start or end the route.
+The Wildcat Trail which circles Newtonmore is a varied walk for all ages and abilities.
 This walk showcases the surrounding mountain and riverside scenery of the village and is highly recommended.

-Steading 5 has access to many local walks including some via a stile over the garden fence.
-Allowing you to walk along the trails to Creag Dhubh and the Monadhliath mountains direct from the cottage.
-Newtonmore has all ability low level walks but equally appeals those that enjoy strenuous mountain trails in the Monadhliath Mountains.
+Steading 5 has access to many local walks via a stile over the garden fence.
+This allows you to walk along the trails to Creag Dhubh and the Monadhliath mountains direct from the cottage.
+Newtonmore has all ability low level walks but equally appeals those that enjoy strenuous mountain trails in the Monadhliath mountains.
 There are guides and maps in Steading 5 to help you choose a local walk suitable for you.